bnsreenu/digitalsreeni-image-annotator/README.md

 Your system is now ready to use SAM-2 for semi-automated annotations.

+### Loading SAM2 Pre-trained Models

+To use SAM2 for semi-automated annotations, you need to download the model and config files:

+1. Download the desired SAM2 model file (.pt) and its corresponding config file (.yaml) from the [Segment Anything 2 GitHub repository](https://github.com/facebookresearch/segment-anything-2).
+2. For the model file, navigate to the main repository page and download the desired .pt file.
+3. For the config file, go to the [sam2_configs folder](https://github.com/facebookresearch/segment-anything-2/tree/main/sam2_configs) and download the corresponding .yaml file.
+4. Ensure you download matching pairs, for example:
+   - For sam2_hiera_small.pt model, download sam2_hiera_s.yaml config file
+   - For sam2_hiera_tiny.pt model, download sam2_hiera_t.yaml config file

+Once you have downloaded these files, you can load them in the DigitalSreeni Image Annotator application to use SAM2 for semi-automated annotations.

 ## Usage

 1. Run the DigitalSreeni Image Annotator application: